trevortombe/covidgraphs/index.md

 Canada’s pace of vaccination:

-Today’s 408,267 shots given compares to an average of 357,964/day over the past week and 363,383/day the week prior.
+Today’s 275,216 shots given compares to an average of 327,535/day over the past week and 370,780/day the week prior.

--   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 275,117
+-   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 275,116
--   At current avg pace, we reach 75% by Aug 31
+-   At current avg pace, we reach 75% by Sep 09

 ![](Plots/pace_national.png)